NishiyamaPedro/DualShock-Rumble-Extension/README.md

 https://github.com/NishiyamaPedro/DualShock-Rumble-Extension/releases

-**It is highly recommended that you use HidHide with xOutput 3 with this driver for the best experience.**
+**It is highly recommended that you use HidHide and xOutput 3 with this driver for the best experience.**

 ### Know Issus